rashedsabbir/Operating-System-Lab/README.md

 # Operating-System-Lab

+### These are the 6 problem set regarding operating system lab

 #### 1. Write a C program and run it in command prompt.

 #### 2. Write a C program then create a makefile and run the program using that makefile.